Withholding Tax Agent

 Calculate withholding amount and apply gross-up where contractually required Based on jurisdiction-specific rate (statutory or treaty or directive-zero), what is the withholding amount, and does the contract require gross-up (payer absorbs withholding) or net (payee bears)?
 Rules Engine Auditor

-Deterministic arithmetic application: gross payment times withholding rate equals withholding amount; gross-up calculation where contract specifies (gross-up = net amount divided by 1 minus rate); net-of-withholding clause shifts economic burden to payee; documentation in payment record for SOX 404 + PCAOB AS 2310 substantive testing
+Deterministic arithmetic application: gross payment times withholding rate equals withholding amount; gross-up calculation where contract specifies (gross-up = net amount divided by 1 minus rate); net-of-withholding clause shifts economic burden to payee; documentation in payment record for SOX 404 and PCAOB AS 2310 substantive testing

 Decision Record